- Most Haunted Places in Michigan: 30 Spooky Destinations

 In the mood to visit a historic haunted house with “friendly” ghosts?

 If so, head to Kalamazoo in southwest Michigan to visit Henderson Castle, one of Michigan’s Top 10 Haunted Places.
-This ornate Queen Anne-style home now operates as a successful Bed and Breakfast and Event venue.
+Also one of west Michigan’s most haunted places, this ornate Queen Anne-style home now operates as a successful Bed and Breakfast and Event venue.

 Since the late 1800s, Henderson Castle has sat perched on West Main Hill overlooking downtown Kalamazoo.
 Built by successful businessman Frank Henderson and his wife, Mary, the castle cost $72,000 in 1895 – about $2.5 million in today’s dollars.
 The 25-room home included a ballroom and an elevator to reach the third floor, which was pretty swanky for those days.